Child reaching age of majority, does child support automatically continue for higher education?

 Divorced and paying child support for the past 12 yrs.
 Mother and child moved to England where we were originally from and hold dual citizenship (including child) <p> I <a></a> no longer live in Canada either.
 I pay child support but child is finishing her general education in England and turning 18.
 She will remain in the UK for her higher education.</p> <p>Will the original child support order automatically continue if she goes to Uni?
 If a new child support order is required will it have to come from BC where we were divorced or would the new order have to be from England where she has and will continue to reside since none of the parties still live in Canada.</p> <p> </p>

-Asked almost 9 years ago in British Columbia
+Asked about 9 years ago in British Columbia